DigitalCreationsCo/cinematic-framework/README.md

 - **Audio-Driven and/or Prompt-Based**: Generate videos from audio files (with automatic scene timing) and/or from creative prompts
 - **Multi-Agent Architecture**: Specialized agents for audio analysis, storyboard composition, character/location management, scene generation, and quality control
 - **Role-Based Prompt Architecture**: Film production crew roles (Director, Cinematographer, Gaffer, Script Supervisor, etc.) compose prompts for specialized, high-quality output.
 See [PROMPTS_ARCHITECTURE.md](docs/PROMPTS_ARCHITECTURE.md) for architecture details and [WORKFLOW_INTEGRATION.md](docs/WORKFLOW_INTEGRATION.md) for integration status.
-- **Scene Regeneration**: Allows users to selectively regenerate specific scenes that don't meet quality standards without restarting the entire pipeline.
-The system rewinds the state for that specific scene while maintaining overall continuity.
-Regeneration now leverages the scene's generation history to resume the retry process from the next logical attempt number, ensuring continuity of the quality improvement loop.
+- **Scene Regeneration & Intervention**: Allows users to selectively regenerate specific scenes or **individual frames** (`REGENERATE_FRAME`) without restarting the entire pipeline.
+It also supports interactive correction of LLM failures via `RESOLVE_INTERVENTION`.
 - **Self-Improving Generation**: A `QualityCheckAgent` evaluates generated scenes and provides feedback.
 This feedback is used to refine a set of "Generation Rules" that guide subsequent scene generations, improving quality and consistency over time.
 - **Learning Metrics**: The framework tracks the number of attempts and quality scores for each scene, calculating trend lines to provide real-time feedback on whether the system is "learning" (i.e., requiring fewer attempts to generate high-quality scenes).
 - **Visual Continuity**: Maintains character appearance and location consistency using reference images and **pre-generated start/end frames** for each scene, with intelligent skipping of generation if frames already exist in storage, now governed by persistent checkpoints.
 - **Cinematic Quality**: Professional shot types, camera movements, lighting, and transitions
-- **Persistent State & Resume Capability**: Workflow state is persisted in PostgreSQL via LangGraph checkpointers, allowing for robust resumption and enabling command-driven operations like STOP/REGENERATE via Pub/Sub commands.
+- **Distributed Architecture & Resilience**: Supports safe horizontal scaling across multiple worker replicas using **PostgreSQL Distributed Locking** (`project_locks`) to prevent concurrency issues.
+Workflow state is persisted in PostgreSQL via LangGraph checkpointers, allowing for robust resumption and enabling command-driven operations like `START/STOP/REGENERATE` via Pub/Sub commands.
 - **Comprehensive Schemas**: Type-safe data structures using Zod for all workflow stages, defined in [shared/schema.ts](shared/schema.ts).
-- **Automatic Retry Logic**: Handles API failures and safety filter violations, centrally managed via command handlers in the pipeline worker service.
+- **Automatic Retry Logic**: Handles API failures, safety filter violations, and LLM retry exhaustion (`LLM_INTERVENTION_NEEDED` event), centrally managed via command handlers in the pipeline worker service.

 ## Architecture

-The framework uses a **LangGraph state machine** running in a dedicated `pipeline-worker` service (using Node 20+).
+The framework uses a **LangGraph state machine** running across one or more horizontally scalable `pipeline-worker` services (using Node 20+).
 Execution is controlled via commands published to a Pub/Sub topic (`video-commands`).
+Distributed locking ensures only one worker executes a project at a time.
 State changes are broadcast via another Pub/Sub topic (`video-events`), which the API server relays to connected clients via SSE.

 ```mermaid
 graph TD